lucapette/web/main/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 No actual work needs to be done at this point, right?

-You did a great job jat step 1, which made the code you wrote at step 2 bug-free and perfectly compliant with the requirements.
+You did a great job at step 1, which made the code you wrote at step 2 bug-free and perfectly compliant with the requirements.

 So... how many times have you seen this happen?
 How often code gets merged and